motwok/thisandthat/Klipper/waitforready/README.md

 ## Installation

-Just copy waitforready.py into your klippy/extras directory and add a line with "[waitforready}" to your printer.cfg
+Just copy waitforready.py into your klippy/extras directory and add a line with "[waitforready]" to your printer.cfg